Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 Welcome to the new release of the **Rainbow CLI**.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### Rainbow CLI 1.54 (Mars 2019) - Beta

+---

+**3-Release Breaking Changes**

+-   None.

+**Breaking Changes**

+-   Command `rbw company setpublic`, `rbw company setprivate` and `rbw company setorgpublic` have been renammed to `rbw company set-public`, `rbw company set-private` and `rbw company set-orgpublic` to be more homogeneous with other commands.

+**Changes**

+-   New command `rbw company set-active` and `rbw company set-inactive` have been added to change the status of a company.

+-   New command `rbw company set-name` has been added to change the name of a company.

+-   New command `rbw user add-network` has been added to add a user to the network of other user.
+This is limited to users of the same company managed by your `company_admin` account.

+**Others changes**

+-   None.

 ### Rainbow CLI 1.53 (Mars 2019) - Beta

 ---